websockets/bufferutil/README.md

 ## API

 The module exports two functions.
+To maximize performance, parameters are not validated.
+It is the caller's responsibility to ensure that they are correct.

 ### `bufferUtil.mask(source, mask, output, offset, length)`